dominicfarr/peap/README.md

 ### Development environment

 Development of this project requires several external APIs/CLIs, for example the AWS CLI and AWS SAM CLI.
-In order to keep your host free of project specific items a docker container can be used.
+In order to keep your host free of project specific items a Docker container can be used.

 Build an image using the Dockerfile `docker build -t peap ./dev-env`